Pop Empowerment Playlist: Lyrics To Celebrate International Women's Day

 'Lose You To Love Me' by Selena Gomez

-Selena didn't mince her words when singing about the sacrifices we make to put ourselves first...
+Selena didn't mince her words when singing about the sacrifices we must make to put ourselves first...

-The pop ballad and self-love anthem has been a mainstay among fans since its release in 2019.
+The pop ballad and self-love anthem has been a mainstay among fans since it was released in 2019.

 Throughout the track, Selena details the journey of discovering one's true self through recovering from a breakup.